 The Atollo also comes in white and has a warm glow when it's lit up.

 If you have a minimal eye for design and are looking to create a zen bedroom, then the Atollo lamp is your perfect companion.
 It really adds a hint of color and glam to this sleep chamber's moody corner.
-This one features in the chic Parisian bedroom of a project by one of our favorite interior designers, Jean Charles Thomas.
+This one is featured in the chic Parisian bedroom of a project by one of our favorite interior designers, Jean Charles Tomas.

 We also spotted the gold version in H&M Home's Spring 2019 campaign.
 It gives this neutral room a little sparkle and class.

 The gold really adds a touch of glam and sophistication to any space.

 This contemporary living room has a black Atollo lamp tucked into the corner to bring added depth and dimension to a dark space.